Skip to main content

 Program Details

-The Master of Laws (LLM) degree at the Indigenous Peoples Law and Policy (IPLP) Program allows students who have completed a Juris Doctor or LL.B. the opportunity to specialize in federal Indian law, tribal law and policy, and Indigenous peoples’ human rights through a full-time or part-time program requiring 24 credit hours of coursework.
-The LLM in Indigenous Peoples Law and Policy is available in person or online.
+The Master of Laws (LLM) degree at the Indigenous Peoples Law and Policy (IPLP) Program allows students who have completed a Juris Doctor or LL.B. the opportunity to specialize in federal Indian law, tribal law and policy, and Indigenous peoples’ human rights through a full-time program requiring 24 credit hours of coursework.
+The LLM in Indigenous Peoples Law and Policy is available in person.

 IPLP’s LLM trains students to be specialists through rigorous research and advocacy work.
-LLM graduate students receive professional training to address the complex issues facing Indigenous peoples today, allowing them to develop a proficiency in fields like federal Indian law, Indigenous peoples’ human rights advocacy, environmental law, Indigenous community and economic development, the protection of cultural and natural resources, and critical race theory and practice.
+LLM graduate students receive professional training to address the complex issues facing Indigenous peoples today, allowing them to develop a proficiency in fields like federal Indian law, Indigenous peoples’ human rights advocacy, environmental law, Indigenous community and economic development, and the protection of cultural and natural resources.

 IPLP faculty engage students in human rights advocacy projects and litigation on behalf of Indigenous peoples.
 Our faculty and students have represented the Rio Yaqui of Mexico, Maya of Belize, the Hul’qumi’num Treaty Group of Canada, and other Indigenous and tribal communities in human rights cases and petitions with far-ranging, international reach and impact.
 For students interested in academic careers, IPLP allows you to conduct pioneering research under the guidance of leading scholars.